 To explain concerns with “Female Equity” …

-Fertility Rates in the U.S. are 1.8 and dropping (sustainable fertility is 2.2) – and in Canada, were diversity policies are in law now, fertility is at a suicidal 1.5 and plummeting.
+Fertility Rates in the U.S. are 1.8 and dropping (sustainable fertility is 2.2) – and in Canada, where diversity policies are in law now, fertility is at a suicidal and plummeting 1.5.
 China after 30-years of 1-child family policy is 1.4.

 There are thirty significant social problems raised by “Female Equity” policy in research – see http://csq1.org/forums/topic/the-gender-inequality-problem-in-canada/

 New Zealand was the first nation to permit the female vote and Iceland was the first to elect a female President.
 Iceland has since had to implement laws to cap female employment at 60% – in offices.
 Why?
 Because, perhaps not surprisingly, people hire themselves; men were being denied access to incomes so laws had to be installed to prevent this.
-Also, females won’t tend to keep a non-contributing husband and second family in many cultures, where a male will consider it his responsibility as the Head of a Household.
-Women’s one-family lower-salary needs, gave companies who adopted this “Double Income Family” policy, a substantial salary, pension, and insurance-cost reduction (a substantial social cost externalization).
-Iceland is dying; in culture, people, and language, with a fertility rate of 1.8.
-Its population of just 338,000 is survived today by immigration which has been a considerable challenge for Icelandic culture.
+Also, females won’t tend to keep a non-contributing husband and second family in many cultures, where a male will consider it his responsibility as the Head of a Household to support his wife’s family.

 Government and business policy in Canada demands open sexism as it embraces Female Equality programs today.
 Sexism is encouraged in hiring, and in-home and business lending, economic development investment, and in other programs.
-Where males are displaced at 50, a coincidental ageism has occurred as well.
+Where males are replaced at 50, coincidental ageism has occurred as well.

-Politicians are opportunistic – and hope to garner more votes by targeting the country’s largest demographic groups, so males/females, middle incomes, working-class, etc.
+Politicians are opportunistic – and hope to garner more votes by targeting the country’s largest demographic groups, so male/female, middle incomes, working-class, demographics of common campaign targets.

 Businesses are opportunistic – and see a chance to reduce their pension costs by as much as $1 million per employee.
-The wholesale practice of firing men before they reach prime pension years is the norm in Canada today.
+The wholesale practice of firing men before they reach prime pension years is the norm in North America today.